 Many Associate Degree paralegal students choose to “double major”, meaning they choose to fulfill course requirements for both paralegal and another course of study offered at the college.
 The most popular choices for a second major are Business Administration and Liberal Arts.

 5. Can I transfer credits from another academic institution?

-Manor College accepts a maximum of 30 credit hours toward an Associate Degree, 9 credit hours toward a Paralegal Certificate and 3 credit hours toward a Legal Nurse Consultant Certificate.
+Manor College accepts a maximum of 30 credit hours toward an Associate Degree and 9 credit hours toward a Paralegal Certificate.
 Specific details are available through the college catalog.

 Transfer of law credits must be approved by the Legal Studies program director and should be from a school approved by the American Bar Association or a school which is an institutional member of the American Association for Paralegal Education.